-The Stakeholder Working Group retailers have deliberately chosen base schemes that are equivalent to the Global Food Safety Initiative benchmark standard (or substantially progressed as for Freshcare).
+The Stakeholder Working Group retailers have deliberately chosen schemes that are equivalent to the Global Food Safety Initiative benchmark standard (or substantially progressed as for Freshcare).
 Growers and packers should remind export customers that, depending on scope, these schemes are equivalent to the global benchmark and that there is no food safety outcome advantage to be gained in implementing another scheme.
-Conversely, if an export customer insists on a particular scheme that is one of the four base schemes nominated by Australian retailers, speak to your retail customer/s to see if a switch will have any impact on supply arrangements.
+Conversely, if an export customer insists on a particular scheme that is one of the schemes nominated by Australian retailers, speak to your retail customer/s to see if a switch will have any impact on supply arrangements.

 My business is currently certified to Codex HACCP – what does this mean for me?